Pressed Powder vs. Loose Powder: Which Should You Use?

 As we mentioned earlier, loose powder is most commonly used after you’ve finished applying all of your liquid and cream base makeup.
 As such, you’ll want to start by applying your foundation to help even out your complexion.
 For a long-lasting finish, try the L’Oréal Paris Infallible 32 Hour Fresh Wear Foundation.
 The buildable formula provides medium-to-full coverage and feels lightweight on the skin.
 It’s non-comedogenic, breathable, and transfer-proof—and it wears for up to 32 hours.
 If you notice any areas that need additional coverage, like beneath your eyes, you can go in with a thin layer of the L’Oréal Paris True Match Radiant Serum Concealer.

-Step 2: Swipe on your powder
+Step 2: Brush on your powder

-Step 3: Sweep off any excess
+Step 3: Sweep away any excess

-After sweeping on your powder, let it sit for a minute or two before touching your face.
-When you’re ready to get going, use a clean brush to lightly sweep away any excess powder.
+After sweeping on your loose powder, let it sit for a minute or two before touching your face.
+When you’re ready to get going, use a clean brush to sweep away any excess powder.
 You can stop here if you want a completely matte look.
 Otherwise, finish up your routine by misting your face with the L’Oréal Paris Infallible 3-Second Setting Mist, which boasts a healthy, natural-looking finish.

-Shop The Product
+Shop The Products

 How To Apply Pressed Powder